Governors Ball Music Festival

-The Governors Ball Music Festival (commonly known as Governors Ball or Gov Ball) is a multi-day music festival held in New York City.
-Launched in 2011 by Jordan Wolowitz, Tom Russell, Yoni Reisman, the festival features an array of genres and styles of music, including rock, electronic, hip-hop, indie, Americana, pop, folk, and more.
-It is produced by Founders Entertainment, a festival promotion company based in New York City, which also produces The Meadows Music & Arts Festival.
-Aside from the wide variety of music, the festival features a multitude of popular New York restaurants and food trucks, as well as activities and games.
+The Governors Ball Music Festival (commonly known as Governors Ball or Gov Ball) is a multi-day music festival held in New York City, United States.
+Launched in 2011 by Jordan Wolowitz, Tom Russell, Yoni Reisman, the festival features a variety of genres and styles of music, including rock, electronic, hip-hop, indie, Americana, pop, and folk.
+It is produced by Founders Entertainment, a festival promotion company based in New York City, which also produced The Meadows Music & Arts Festival.
+Along with the music artists, the festival also features numerous New York-based restaurants and food trucks, as well as activities and games.

+The festival is named for its original location, Governors Island, although only the 2011 event was held there.
+The festival therefore has no affiliation to any official with the title "governor".

 History

 2011

-The inaugural Governors Ball was held on June 18, 2011, on Governors Island in New York City.
+The inaugural Governors Ball was held on June 18, 2011, at Governors Island in New York City.
 The one-day festival was headlined by Girl Talk, Pretty Lights, and Empire of the Sun.
-Governors Ball Music festival 2011 amassed the highest attendance of any event in the history of Governors Island, outselling Dave Matthews Band Caravan and Bassnectar's Bass Island in 2011.
-Reviews for the 2011 festival were positive, with Flavorwire reporting, "As many area festival attempts often fall flat due to poor execution, the Governors Ball was a pleasant exception to the rule, leaving us looking forward to its return next year," and Gothamist reporting, "A gorgeous day at Governors Island...everyone seemed to leave sunburned and happy."
+Governors Ball Music festival 2011 amassed the highest attendance of any event in Governors Island's history, outselling Dave Matthews Band Caravan and Bassnectar's Bass Island in 2011.
+Reviews for the 2011 festival were positive, with Flavorwire reporting, "As many area festival attempts often fall flat due to poor execution, the Governors Ball was a pleasant exception to the rule, leaving us looking forward to its return next year," and Gothamist reported, "A gorgeous day at Governors Island...everyone seemed to leave sunburned and happy."

 2012

-Governors Ball 2012, the second year of the festival, was held June 23–24, 2012, on Randall's Island in New York City.
-Expanding to a two-day event, the festival featured many more acts in order to fill both days.
-The 2012 version of the festival was headlined by Beck, Passion Pit, Kid Cudi, and Modest Mouse.
-Randall's Island was chosen as the new venue of the festival due to the event's growth.
+Governors Ball 2012, the second iteration of the festival, was held on June 23 and 24 at Randalls Island in New York City.
+Expanding to a two-day event, the festival featured more music artists in order to fill both days.
+It was headlined by Passion Pit, Kid Cudi, Chromeo, Modest Mouse, Beck, and Explosions in the Sky.
+Randalls Island was chosen as the new venue of the festival due to the event's growth.
 Food offerings at the 2012 event included Coolhaus ice cream, Luke's Lobster, Waffles & Dinges, Mexicue, Food Freaks, Philz Steaks, Ports Coffee, and Pie for the People.
-Activities at the event included lawn games such as cornhole, ladder golf, and croquet (sponsored by Zog Sports), ping pong (sponsored by SPiN New York), and silent disco.
-Reviews of the 2012 festival were positive, with Time Out NY saying: "[Governors Ball] has all the necessities of a first-class music fest," and Vogue noting, "The summer music festival New Yorkers can finally call their own."
+Activities at the event included lawn games such as cornhole, ladder golf, and croquet (sponsored by Zogsports), ping pong (sponsored by SPiN New York), and silent disco.
+Reviews of the 2012 festival were overwhelmingly positive.

 2013

 Kanye West headlined the festival in 2013.

-Shortly after the 2012 festival, Founders Entertainment announced that the 2013 festival would take place on June 7–9 on Randall's Island.
+Governors Ball 2013, the third iteration of the festival, was held on June 7 to 9 at Randalls Island.
+It was headlined by Kings of Leon, Guns N' Roses, and Kanye West.

 It rained heavily on the opening day of the festival, which caused massive transportation delays to and from the island.
 The festival was also forced to shut down early on Friday evening due to weather-related safety concerns, and several shows were cancelled, including that of headliner Kings of Leon.
-Much of the festival grounds had become mud by Saturday morning.
+Much of the festival grounds were mud by Saturday morning.